 The City of Mason Municipal Separate Storm Sewer System (MS4) consists of approximately 231,800 linear feet (43.9 miles) of concrete and plastic drainage pipes ranging from 6 inches to 42 inches in diameter, with some corrugated metal pipes up to 72 inches in diameter.
 The system has 1,026 stormwater catch basins that collect stormwater and debris from roadways, parking lots, building roofs, sump pumps, and some low-lying areas.
 Stormwater enters the system by gravity into catch basins.
 A catch basin is designed to have a bottom that is lower than the stormwater lines to allow for a settling of the solids and debris before the water continues its journey through a series of pipes.
 The collected stormwater flows into one of the three creeks flowing through the City of Mason, the Sycamore Creek, Willow Creek, or Rayner Drain.

 Maintenance of the storm water system is divided between the City and the Ingham County Drain Commission.
 The county has designated drains that flow through the City such as the Willow Creek and the Rayner Drain.
 The City of Mason is responsible for the stormwater entering the Sycamore Creek, Willow Creek, and Rayner Drain through its 58 stormwater City-owned outfalls locations.
 The stormwater NPDES permit requires that each outfall entering the Sycamore Creek be inspected and monitored for water quality during the permit cycle.

 What You Can Do To Protect Your Water

-- The stormwater system drains directly into the Sycamore Creek with no treatment, whatever enters the storm sewer system, enters the Sycamore Creek.
+- The stormwater system drains directly into Sycamore Creek, Willow Creek, and Rayner Drain with no treatment, whatever enters the storm sewer system, enters theses bodies of water.

 - Check your sump pump and roof drain connections.
 Sump pumps and roof drains should NOT be connected to the Sanitary Sewer System.
 A sump pump’s discharge should flow into a storm sewer connection, a catch basin, a street curb, or on a grassy area in your lawn.